Employee Relations

 Employee Conduct Expectations

-In addition to conduct expectations expressed in specific policies, all Department employees are subject to the Department of the Interior requirements expressed in outline the Departmental procedures that can be used to address conduct and performance concerns.
+In addition to conduct expectations expressed in specific policies, all Department employees are subject to 370 Departmental Manual 430 Performance Management System which outlines the Departmental procedures that can be used to address conduct and performance concerns.
 Employee Relations practitioners in each Servicing HR Office consult with supervisors who are planning to take such actions and are also available to answer employees' questions regarding their rights and the procedures used.

 Anti-Harassment

 Managers must promptly investigate allegations of harassing conduct and ensure that the conduct does not continue.
-Please see the in June 2016.
-Bureaus/Offices that are planning to place employees on administrative leave for more than 14 consecutive calendar days must submit a request to the Office of Human Resources for final approval by the Deputy Assistant Secretary for Human Capital and Diversity/Chief Human Capital Officer.
+Personnel Bulletin 16-01 Modification to Administrative Leave Procedural Guidance (June 2016) advises Bureaus/Offices that are planning to place employees on administrative leave for more than 14 consecutive calendar days to submit a request to the Office of Human Capital for final approval by the Chief Human Capital Officer.

 Congress passed the Administrative Leave Act of 2016 in December 2016.
 While the relevant OPM regulations are pending, the Department is moving forward with using new FPPS/Quicktime pay codes to categorize various uses of administrative leave in line with the future requirements of this law.
-For details, please read the issued to HR Directors in March 2017.
+For details, please read the OHC Memorandum: Guidance on Using Administrative Leave Pay Codes (March 2017).

 Administrative Grievance Procedures